-To receive work experience credit a student must have served in a supervisory or managerial position for no less than 5 years.
-The first 3 years of experience are considered to be an Apprenticeship.
-The final 2 years are considered for award of academic credit.
+To receive work experience credit a student must have served in a supervisory or managerial position for no less than five years.
+The first three years of experience are considered to be an Apprenticeship.
+The final two years are considered for award of academic credit.
 Six credit hours may be awarded for each year (of the final two) of documented supervisory work experience.
 Students must satisfy the 12-hour requirement prior to graduation.

 II.
-Profess ional Man agement Courses (27 Hours) Cr.
+Professional Management Courses (27 Hours) Cr.

 ACCT 1210 Principles of Accounting I 3

-OFAD 1050 Business Communications 3
+OFAD 1050 Business Communications or 3

-or

 ENGL 2065 Business Writing 3

-or

-ENGL 2020 English Composition II 3

-MGMT 2010 Principles of Management I 3
+MGMT 2030 Principles of Management 3

 Business Administration Courses 2 18

 Total 27

-III Conor al Educatio on Requirements (15 Hours) Cr.
+III.
+Genera al Educatio on Requirements (15 Hours) Cr.

 ENGL 1010 English Composition I (Gen. Ed.)
 3

 MATH 1530 Statistics (Gen. Ed.)
 3

 ECON 2010 Principles of Macroeconomics (Gen. Ed.)
 3

 ECON 2020 Principles of Microeconomics (Gen. Ed.)
 3

 Humanities/Fine Arts (Gen. Ed.)
 3 3

 Total 15

-Total Prog gram Cred lits 60
+Total Program Credits 60

 This program of study is designed as a terminal degree for a specific career field.
-The courses offered by the Department are not designed for transfer to four-year institutions.
-Please see the course descriptions section for details about transferability of courses.